openlawlibrary/OLAAF-Transient/README.md

 Download web driver for Chrome: https://sites.google.com/a/chromium.org/chromedriver/downloads Include the Chrome driver location in the path environment variable.
 Make sure that `chromedriver.exe` version matches version of the installed `Google Chrome` browser.

 ## Quick setup

-In order to install the package, activate virtual env if any and from this dir run `pip install -e .` .Once installed, cli interface is available through `auth` command.
+In order to install the package, activate virtual env if any and from this dir run `pip install -e .` .
-Type `auth --help` for more options.

-### Run hashes initialization
+### Run hashes synchronization

-In order to run initialization, run the following:
+In order to run synchronization of hashes, run the following:
-`auth initialize --repo-path path_to_html_repo --initial-tag first_tag_to_be_inserted`.
-Last flag `first_tag_to_be_inserted` is git commit tag specified in this format:
-`yyyy-mm-dd/yyyy-mm-dd`.
-In order to add a new tag, after changes have been committed, type `git tag tag_name`, where's `tag_name` should be specified in the format above.
+`python manage.py synchashes E:\library\law-html`

 ### Run local server

-Navigate to `open-law-authentication\oll\auth\server` and run `flask run` in order to start local server.
+Navigate to `OLAAF-Transient` and run `python manage.py runserver` in order to start the local server.

 ### Extensions setup

 Once hashes are stored to database, then it's required to install extensions so that hashes can be verified.

 #### Chrome setup